Steven van der Hagen: In the service of VOC

 "The Dutch attack on the Portuguese at Ambon Island".
 Isaac Commelin, 1645.

 At the end of 1603 Van der Hagen was chosen as the admiral of the VOC's first fleet.
 For two months his ships - despatched from Amsterdam, Hoorn and Enkhuizen - lay off the coast of England awaiting a favourable wind.
 Van der Hagen was sent to sea, with secret instructions only to be opened after leaving port.
 On reading the instructions he became angry, since the "Heren XVII" (the directors) ordered him to fight the Spanish and Portuguese.

 Other sources suggest it was the crew that became angry because they had not taken service to fight.

 After six months at sea, on 30 May 1604 they sighted Cape of Good Hope.
 Then they hijacked a Portuguese ship laden with ivory.
 On 21 September the ships arrived in Goa and one month later in Calicut, the city of the Zamorin.
 On 11 November Van der Hagen reached a political agreement to trade at Kozhikode and Ponnani and promised the Zamorin help against the Portuguese.
 On the Indian coast were founded the Masulipatnam (1605) and Petapuli (1606) factory, aimed especially at getting a hold on the huge trade in cotton, spices, precious stones, and pigments.
 After a few weeks he reached Pegu and sold its sovereign an emerald.
 The Dutch were fascinated by his wealth, but also by the crocodiles and white elephants in the kingdom.
 In December his ships arrived in Bantam, but sailed on to Ambon.
-With the help of local population Van der Hagen captured the Portuguese fort on Ambon (25 February 1605) without any shot, the first territory captured by the Dutch Republic in south-east Asia.
+With the help of local population Van der Hagen captured the Portuguese fort on Ambon (25 February 1605) without any shot, the first territorial possession of the VOC in Asia.